aaanh/script.aaanh.app/src/README.md

 An example of an attack scenario may be: man-in-the-middle attack while using `curl` to download and execute the script provided.
 The attacker might redirect your client to a unaffiliated and malicious copy of this website that download and execute instead a contaminated script.

 ⚠️ It is crucial that you inspect the script first via the provided link to the static resource.

-⚠️⚠️ While I try my best to vet and securely configure the backend, some attacks happen at your layer, so my disclaimer here is that I will not be held accountable for injuries or damages caused by running the scripts haphardly.
+⚠️⚠️ While I try my best to vet and securely configure the backend, some attacks may happen at your layer, so my disclaimer here is that I will not be held accountable for injuries or damages caused by running the scripts haphazardly.

 # Contributing